-Simpplr provides a built-in newsletter feature that saves time, money, and puts the power of newsletter communication into the hands of your employees with just a few clicks.
-Newsletters allows you to:
+Simpplr provides a newsletter feature that saves time, money, and puts the power of newsletter communication into the hands of your employees with just a few clicks.
+Newsletters allow you to:

 - Collect company wide or site specific content